imagej/imagej.github.io/_pages/software/imagej2/imglibprocessor.md

   public void `setFgColor()`
   public Color `getDrawingColor()`

-Added a method that is only caled on processors of OTHER type by `ImagePlus::getPixel()` `public void encodePixelInfo(int[] destination, int x, int y)`
+Added a method that is only called on processors of OTHER type by `ImagePlus::getPixel()` `public void encodePixelInfo(int[] destination, int x, int y)`

 - ByteProcessor